-The difference between the branching process recursion relation in \refeq{ZBP-def} and \refeq{XBP-def}, and the corresponding one for the cluster exploration in \refeq{Zl-recur-MP} resides in the random variables $(J_l)_{l\geq 1}$.
+The difference between the branching process recursion relation in~(\ref{ZBP-def}) and~(\ref{XBP-def}), and the corresponding one for the cluster exploration in~(\ref{Zl-recur-MP}) resides in the random variables $(J_l)_{l\geq1}$.
 Indeed, when $J_l=0$, then $X_l=\Poi(w_{M_l}(\lambda))J_l=0$, while $\XBP_l=\Poi(w_{M_l}(\lambda))$ is unaffected.
-Therefore, we can think of this procedure as a \emph{thinning} of our branching process.
-Indeed, when the mark of the $l^{\rm th}$ potential vertex has been seen before, then, in the cluster exploration, we remove this vertex and \emph{all of its offspring}.
-Thus, the recursions in \refeq{ZBP-def}-\refeq{XBP-def} and \refeq{Zl-recur-MP} give us a \emph{simultaneous coupling} of the cluster exploration processes and the branching process such that any deviation between the two arises from the thinning of the potential vertices and the subsequent removal of the branching process tree that is attached to the thinned potential vertices.
-This description shall prove to be crucial in the comparison \ch{of} cluster sizes and branching process \ch{total progenies} used in the \ch{proofs} of Theorems \ref{thm-mult-coal} and \ref{thm-sub-crit}.
+Therefore, we can think of this procedure as a \textit{thinning} of our branching process.
+Indeed, when the mark of the $l$th potential vertex has been seen before, then, in the cluster exploration, we remove this vertex and \textit{all of its offspring}.
+Thus, the recursions in~(\ref{ZBP-def}),~(\ref{XBP-def}) and (\ref {Zl-recur-MP}) give us a \textit{simultaneous coupling} of the cluster exploration process and the branching process such that any deviation between the two arises from the thinning of the potential vertices and the subsequent removal of the branching process tree that is attached to the thinned potential vertices.
+This description shall prove to be crucial in the comparison of cluster sizes and branching process total progenies used in the proofs of Theorems~\ref{thm-mult-coal} and \ref{thm-sub-crit}.

 We continue to investigate the critical behavior of the branching processes at hand.
 We denote